API Pump Type Definitions | Understanding API Standards

 Dual pressurized system (seal barrier fluid is at a higher pressure than the pump seal chamber).
 Pressurized systems are used to ensure that very dangerous fluids remain in the pump.
 The difference between 53A, 53B, and 53C is the method of pressurizing the barrier fluid.
 Pressure in the barrier fluid should be at least 10 psi over the pressure in the pump seal chamber.

 - Barrier fluid circulates from the barrier fluid reservoir, through the space between the primary and backup seal, and back to the reservoir.
-Fluid is circulated by a weak pumping action built into the seal.
+The fluid is circulated by a weak pumping action built into the seal

 Plan 53A –